An EV costs the equivalent of 40c per litre to “fill up” when charged at home, which is the easiest and most convenient way to charge.

 Home charging requires either a wall-mounted charging unit or a portable 3-pin cable.

 - Dedicated wall-mounted charging unit — makes charging your EV simple, safe and efficient.
 Many have 'smart' features, which give you greater control over charging, and could allow your electricity supplier to signal low cost and low demand times to charge.
+Hayden Paddon, New Zealand’s most successful rally driver and EV fan, has the details – check out the video.

 Types of public chargers